python-rope/rope/README.txt

 somewhere about version 0.5 or 0.6, rope would be mature enough for being extended easily in those parts.

-Anyway right now contributions are really needed in many places.
-For example patches and extensions in the UI part are extremely welcome.
-Have a look at the UI enhancement stories(docs/stories.txt).
+Right now contributions are really needed in UI part and patches and extensions in the UI part are extremely welcome.
+Have a look at the UI enhancement stories (docs/stories.txt).
 Send your patches in sourceforge.net project page, http://sf.net/projects/rope.
 Patches should use python coding style, PEP 8, and should have good unit tests. rope uses a local repository right now, but it will be moved to SVN repository on sourceforge.net some time